 The Company files income tax returns in the U.S. federal jurisdiction, and in various state and foreign jurisdictions.
 In 2009, we entered into a voluntary program with the IRS called Compliance Assurance Process ("CAP").
 Under the CAP program, the IRS audits the tax position of the Company to identify and resolve any tax issues that may arise throughout the tax year.
-As of December 31, 2021, tax years through 2020 have been audited and are effectively closed to further examination.
-For tax years 2021 and 2022, the Company is in the Bridge phase of the CAP program, pursuant to which the IRS will not accept disclosures, will not conduct reviews and will not provide letters of assurance for the year.
+The IRS has developed a new pilot phase called "Bridge Plus."
+Under Bridge Plus the taxpayer is required to provide book-to-tax reconciliations, credit utilization and other supporting documentation shortly after their audited financial statement is finalized.
+The company was selected for Bridge Plus for the 2022, 2023, and 2024 tax years.
+As of December 31, 2023, all open tax years except 2021 have been audited and are effectively closed to further examination.
+For the tax year 2021, the Company was in the Bridge phase of the CAP program, pursuant to which the IRS did not accept disclosures, did not conduct reviews and did not provide letters of assurance for the year.
 There are limited circumstances that tax years in the Bridge phase will be opened for examination.
-With a few exceptions, we are no longer subject to state and local income tax examination by tax authorities for the years before 2018.
-In major foreign jurisdictions, the Company is generally no longer subject to income tax examinations for years before 2015.
-However, statutes in certain markets may be as long as ten years for transfer pricing related issues.
+With a few exceptions, we are no longer subject to state and local income tax examination by tax authorities for the years before 2020.
+Foreign jurisdictions have varying lengths of statutes of limitations for income tax examinations.
+Some statutes are as short as three years and in certain markets may be as long as ten years.
 The Company is currently under examination in certain foreign jurisdictions; however, the outcomes of those reviews are not yet determinable.